manish-chet/Data-Engineering-Works/docs/hadoop/kerberos.md

 3. Accessing the Service (Hadoop Client to Service): With the service ticket in hand, the Hadoop client can now communicate with the target service (e.g., the NameNode).
 The Hadoop RPC (Remote Procedure Call) mechanism uses this service ticket to reach out to the NameNode.
 A mutual exchange of tickets occurs between the client and the NameNode.
 The client's service ticket proves its identity, and the NameNode's ticket confirms its own identity, ensuring that both parties are certain they are communicating with an authenticated entity.
 This two-way verification is known as mutual authentication.

 4. Authorization: After authentication is complete, the system proceeds to authorization.
 This is a separate step where the NameNode checks if the authenticated user has the necessary permissions to perform the requested action, such as listing the root directory.
 If permissions are granted, the NameNode returns the results.
-The video notes that HDFS authorization (file permissions and ACLs) is covered in a separate video.